 A Member is able to work with the Ad Account(s) they have been invited to that are a part of that Business.
 A Member’s functionality will depend on what role they have been assigned within that specific Ad Account.

-New Members must be added to the Business before they can be assigned to an individual Ad Account.
+New Members must be added to the business before they can be assigned to an individual Ad Account.
 Any admin can add a Member to their Business.
-One this is done, set up your pixel, audiences and your first campaign.
+Once this is done, set up your pixel, audiences and your first campaign.

 Snap Ads Pixel

 The team behind Snap Ads have come from a variety of other ad platforms and have built a great ad pixel.
-You can track leads, subscriptions, product sales or any metrics a direct response marketer is going to have as a goals.
-The best part is that you can measure these goals beyond what happens during a single session, or on a single device.
-We do live in a multi-device world.
+You can track leads, subscriptions, product sales or any other metrics that a direct response marketer is going to have as a goal.
+The best part is that you can measure these goals beyond what happens during a single session, or on a single device, as we do live in a multi-device world.

 You can install the pixel using the Snapchat ads app that works with Shopify, BigCommece and other ecommerce platforms.
 You can also use Google Tag Manager to install the pixel.
 If you run into any issue then read the 3rd party tracking help article the Snap ads team made.
-Seriously one of the best ad platform help guides out there.
+It’s seriously one of the best ad platform help guides out there!

-After you’ve configured Pixel, it’s important to make sure it’s firing correctly.
+After you’ve configured the pixel, it’s important to make sure it’s firing correctly.
 To verify implementation: